 About this tulip:

-Tulip Apricot Pride has an enormous flower, a stiff stem and large leaves.
-The color of every single petal is different, ranging from white, pink and apricot.
+Tulip Apricot Pride has big petals, a stiff stem and large leaves.
+The color of every single petal is different, ranging from white, very soft pink to apricot.
 This gives the petals a beautiful soft color mix.
 The tulip blends perfectly with its siblings:

 Which group does the tulip belong to?